FarronF/limerick-council-meetings/meetings/2022/04/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 8th March 2022.md

 On the proposal of Councillor Teskey, seconded by Councillor Keary it was agreed to

-allocate €500 to Adare St. Patrick’s Day Parade.---
+allocate €500 to Adare St. Patrick’s Day Parade.
+---
 4

 On the proposal of Councillor O’Brien, seconded by Councillor Sheahan, it was agreed to